 To support the Nations in defending their lands and waters, in 2017 Sierra Club BC relaunched our successful Pull Together campaign with our partners RAVEN Trust and Force of Nature.
 This campaign helped fund Indigenous legal challenges that defeated the Enbridge Northern Gateway Pipeline.
 After more than $650,000 was raised for legal challenges from Tsleil-Waututh, Squamish, Coldwater and Stk’emlupsemc Te Secwepemc Nations, a 2018 court victory quashed the federal approval of Trans Mountain.

 However, the project is still not dead.
 In June of 2019, after another hasty review and inadequate consultation, the federal government reapproved Trans Mountain.
 We will continue to stand behind Indigenous Nations and will be ready to relaunch another round of Pull Together should they choose to return to court.

-Learn more about Pull Together and pledge your support.
+Visit our Pull Together website to learn more and pledge your support.